-Elliott is the interim executive director of Housing and Neighborhood Development Services, Inc. (HANDS), where he had served as Chair of the Board before stepping down to assume the staff position in January 2019.
+Elliott is the executive director of Housing and Neighborhood Development Services, Inc. (HANDS), where he had served as Chair of the Board before stepping down to assume the staff position in January 2019.
 Elliott leads Communitas Consulting LLC., a NJ-based firm assisting organizations to achieve sustainable results in the areas of community revitalization, small-business development and education.
 Elliott has extensive experience working in all three sectors.
 In 2015-16 he served as the Community Engagement Officer for the Orange, NJ, Board of Education.
 From 2008 through 2014, Elliott was a vice president at JPMorgan Chase & Co., where he was a member of the Global Philanthropy team responsible for grantmaking and relationship management in the New York Tri-State region.
 During his tenure, he helped launch and develop Community School initiatives in Orange and in Paterson, NJ.
 He also championed the growth and expansion of Rising Tide Capital, a nationally recognized and award-winning training organization for low-income entrepreneurs in northern NJ.
 Elliott also helped New Jersey Community Capital develop an innovative and nationally influential foreclosure mitigation program.

 Andrew Regenstreich, Director of Real Estate and Economic Development